Datasets available through QResearch

 Mother-baby link includes follow up of children and their mothers.
 It uses a household identifier which allows to identify siblings and fathers (when only one adult male is living in the house)

-Additional datasets which will be linked during 2021 to support research projects.
+Additional datasets which will be linked during 2023 to support specific research projects and collaborations.
 More information will be provided once this is available.